Probing Dark Matter's Gravitational Effects Locally with TianQin: Methodology

 \section{Methodology}

 To start, this section involves the methodology for detecting \ac{LDM} near the Earth through its gravitational effects.
 In our approach, we assume that the \ac{LDM} surrounding the Earth forms a homogeneous diffuse background of particles.
 With this assumption, we can derive an expression that describes the gravitational effects experienced by a satellite orbiting at the radius $R$ and period $T$: \be G(M_{\rm E}+M_{\rm DM})=\frac{4\pi^{2}R^{3}}{T^{2}}. \ee The derived expression incorporates fundamental parameters such as the gravitational constant $G$, the mass of the Earth $M_{\rm E}$, and the mass of \ac{LDM} within a sphere of radius $R$, which we denote as $M_{\rm DM}$.
-It is important to note that we focus on circular orbits and neglect the mass of the satellite itself in our analysis.
+It is essential to note that our analysis focuses on circular orbits and neglects the mass of the satellite itself.